 As the individual works through the 12 step program and identifies the internal and external resources they have available to gain control over their addiction, they will also identify any personal ‘blocks’ to maintaining their propensity for control and become more willing to maintain abstinence from addictive or other self-destructive behaviours and embark on a more up-lifting, self-fulfilling, or spiritual way of living, which promotes principles such as honesty, humility, compassion, and altruism.

 Recovery Lighthouse provides individuals with an introduction to the 12-steps.
 For those who complete a longer program, they will have the opportunity to be taken through the whole 12-step program 12-step therapy promotes abstinence from all mood and mind altering drugs, including alcohol and destructive and obsessive behaviours.
-The 12 step principles install a sense of meaning, purpose and direction that replenish the void the addiction creates in the individual’s day-to-day lived experiencing
+The 12-step principles provide you with the purpose and direction you need to improve your physical and mental health, and make amends with friends and family.

 Recovery Lighthouse uses 12-step therapy together with integrative counselling models, including CBT and holistic approaches.
 Combining these powerful methodologies provides a unique and contemporary addiction treatment program that enables healing and recovery.
 The structure and intensity of the program delivery is intended to replace the focused and compelling qualities of the addictive relationship.
 Treatment provides a positive, constructive, healthy, ‘alternative’, therefore, clients are encouraged to re-direct their attention/energies away from a previously self-defeating, destructive course towards increasingly effective functioning.